-All applications submitted for public facilities projects will be rated according to the following criteria established.
-Only those local governments that submit a project severity package, meet the FY 2022 threshold requirements, are within the top seventy percent of project severity scores of the submissions that meet FY 2022 threshold requirements, and submit a full application upon invitation within established deadlines will be rated/ranked for the FY 2022 program.
+All applications submitted for Public Facilities projects will be rated according to the following criteria established.
+Only those local governments that submit a project severity package, meet the FY 2026 threshold requirements, are within the top sixty percent of project severity scores of the submissions that meet FY 2026 threshold requirements, and submit a full application upon invitation within established deadlines will be rated/ranked for the FY 2026 program.

-PUBLIC FACILITIES - WATER, SEWER, STREETS (Maximum of 73 Points)
+PUBLIC FACILITIES - WATER, SEWER, STREETS (Maximum of 78 Points)

-After all rating points have been assigned, a combined final public facilities ranking list will be produced including all public facilities applications that are being considered for the FY 2022 program year ranked from highest to lowest according to the total number of points received by each application.
-The OCD will award funding based on this final public facilities ranking list as funds are available.
+After all rating points have been assigned, a combined final public facilities ranking list will be produced including all Public Facilities applications that are being considered for the FY 2026 program year ranked from highest to lowest according to the total number of points received by each application.
+The OCD-LGA will award funding based on this final Public Facilities ranking list as funds are available.

-The maximum points available for all PF categories (sewer, water, and streets) is 73.
+The maximum points available for all Public Facilities projects is 78.

-a) Benefit to Low/Moderate Income Persons (Maximum Possible Points - I)
+1. Benefit to Low/Moderate Income Persons (Maximum Possible Points - 5)